Eastern Catholic clergy in Ukraine: Impact on society and culture

 Scholar Jean-Paul Himka has characterized the Galician clergy as having "an Orthodox face, Roman Catholic citizenship and an enlightened Austrian soul."
 This Austrianism manifested itself not only in loyalty to the Habsburg dynasty but also in following the role ascribed to them by the Austrian emperor as Enlighteners and educators of the Ukrainian community.
 Priests were heavily involved in spreading literacy in western Ukraine.
 The first West Ukrainian grammar of the Ukrainian language was published by a priest who also translated Goethe and Schiller into Ukrainian.
 Two thirds of the participants of a Congress of scholars called in 1848 to standardize the Ukrainian language and introduce educational reforms were members of the clergy.
 Priests actively supported the first Ukrainian newspaper, Zorya Halytska ("Galician Star"), either reading it aloud to illiterate peasants or having their cantors do so.
 Between 1842 and 1856 approximately 1,000 parish schools were established in the Lviv eparchy.
 Of 43 Ukrainian-language books published in Galicia between 1837 and 1850, 40 were written by members of the clergy.
+Ukrainian author Ivan Belei remarked that "Galician Rus may be the only place in the whole world where neither literature nor politics is possible without priestly support."

 In 1831 seminarians were required by the head of the Church to take classes in agronomy because they were expected to introduce modern farming methods to the peasants.
 Many priests used their lands as "model farms," cultivating new varieties of grains or other plants.
 In one region, for example, priests planted the first apricot orchards.
 Some priests even taught agricultural methods from the pulpit.